top of page

 HAIR LOSS - ALOPECIA

-Alopecia, or baldness, is a term which refers to partial or complete loss of hair from an area.
+Alopecia is the general term which refers to partial or complete loss of hair from an area.
 Hair loss may be temporary or permanent depending on the cause and amount of damage to the follicle.

 Male and female pattern hair loss

-Androgenetic alopecia is the medical term for male and female pattern hair loss, where there is gradual loss of the hair from the crown, vertex and front of the scalp.
-Androgenetic alopecia is caused by androgen hormones binding to the hair follicles leading to miniaturisation of the hair and a shortened growth phase.
+Androgenetic alopecia is the medical term for male and female pattern hair loss, where there is gradual loss of the hair from the top of the scalp.
+Androgenetic alopecia is caused by a combination of genetics, age, and hormones.
+Over time, androgen hormones bind to the hair follicles leading to miniaturisation of the hair and a shortened growth phase.

-Age, genetics and hormones all play a role in whether you will develop pattern loss.
 Over 90% of men by the age of 40 and 40% of women by the age of 50 experience pattern hair loss to some degree.
 There are many treatments that are marketed for androgenetic alopecia with varying effectiveness.
-Book a consultation with us, or speak to your GP for information and advice on the treatment options available to you.
+Kate can give you guidance depending on the stage of your hair loss and talk you through the evidence and pros and cons of treatments as well as lifestyle and hair care adjustments that can help.

 Hair loss and thinning: Text